w3c/wai-presentations2all/content/index.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "How to Make Your Presentations and Meetings Accessible to All"
+title: "Making Events Accessible - Checklist for meetings, conferences, training, and presentations that are remote/virtual, in-person, or hybrid"
+title_html: "Making Events Accessible: <br /><small>Checklist for meetings, conferences, training, and presentations that are remote/virtual, in-person, or hybrid</small>"
-nav_title: "Make Presentations and Meetings Accessible"   # A short title that is used in the navigation
+nav_title: "Making Events Accessible Checklist"   # A short title that is used in the navigation

 lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2022-07-22   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2022-08-@@   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 # translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Jan Doe"   # Replace Jan Doe with translator name